Beyond HR Data Analytics – Competencies HR Professionals Should Possess

 Kano Diagram (Figure 2) is a simple yet powerful tool used to prioritise Customer Needs.
 Firstly, Musts are expected by your internal customers.
 By not delivering on Musts, dissatisfaction is inevitable.
-Since as mentioned earlier, Musts are expected, there is no need for reinforcements on them.
+Hence, there is no need for reinforcements on them.
 Secondly, The-More-The-Better are satisfiers.
 More providence on these will contribute to satisfaction.
 Any form of deficiency will definitely create dissatisfaction.
-Thirdly, Delighters are defined as representatives of a special set of requirements that can contribute vastly to satisfaction if received and diminutive disappointment if they are not present.
+Thirdly, Delighters are representatives of a special set of requirements that can contribute vastly to satisfaction if received and diminutive disappointment if they are not present.
 They are difficult to detain since the customers usually don’t even think of them due to the minimal expectancy from them.

 VOC and Kano are just an extension of what many organisations do anyway: capturing the employee satisfaction.
 Unfortunately, not everybody plays by the rules.
 In other words, they rather draw conclusions on high-level data without going to the root causes.
 The result is often not sustainable.

 Benchmarking is a field that numerous HR professionals recognise.
 Benchmarking involves the process of comparing operations/departments within an organisation to each other or with other organisations.
 Metrics drawn from CTQs can assist benchmarking an organisation regarding their internal customer satisfaction.